tfitzpat/accellera-style-guide/accellera/a.md

 Click on **Next** to specify the account details, see figure below.
 In this setup, a new account `accellera` is created.
 Specify the strong password.
 Optional is to specify a hostname (e.g., `ebw`) and domain name (e.g., `ebw.virtualbox.org`).
 After completion, click on **Next**.

 {% include figure
-   reference="Figure A-2"
+   reference="yhpwsct"
    images="vm_account.png"
-   caption="Account username and password (hostname and domain name are optional)" alt-text="" class="fixed"
+   caption="Figure A-2&mdash;Account username and password (hostname and domain name are optional)" alt-text="" class="fixed"
 %}